International

 Next Election Dates

-Presidential: 2024
+Presidential: 9 October 2024

-Assembly: 2024
+Assembly: 15 October 2024

 Main Political Parties

-The two main political parties in the country are the Mozambique Liberation Front (Frente de Libertação de Moçambique - FRELIMO), the sole legal political party until 1991 and the current leading party, which tends to be more popular in urban areas and in the north and south of the country; and the opposition party RANAMO, which is stronger in the central and coastal provinces of Manica, Sofala, Zambezia and Nampula.
+The two main political parties in the country are the Mozambique Liberation Front (Frente de Libertação de Moçambique - FRELIMO), the sole legal political party until 1991 and the current leading party, which tends to be more popular in urban areas and the north and south of the country; and the opposition party RENAMO (Mozambican National Resistance), which is stronger in the central and coastal provinces of Manica, Sofala, Zambezia and Nampula.
 In total, there are also 50 smaller parties active at regional or national level.
 The Democratic Movement of Mozambique (MDM) is the third party represented in the Assembly of the Republic.

 Executive Power

-The Constitution of Mozambique gives a strong power to the President of the Republic, as he functions as the head of state, head of government, commander-in-chief of the armed forces, and as a symbol of national unity.
+The Constitution of Mozambique gives strong power to the President of the Republic, as he functions as the head of state, head of government, commander-in-chief of the armed forces, and as a symbol of national unity.
 The President is directly elected for a five-year term.

 The Prime Minister is appointed by the President.
 His functions include convening and chairing the Council of Ministers (cabinet), advising the President, assisting the President in governing the country, and coordinating the functions of the other Ministers.